awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :The price of the property is really $2,500.
  :Try to remember to bring your grammar with you.
  :Proof of your brokerage experience will be required.
- :The orange grower must have favorable weather conditions.
+ :The orange grower must have favourable weather conditions.

 I:(4)
 *:_U_R_L30